coop-art/coop.art/README.md

 ## Vote on layers

 Now, what if someone ruins a canvas with an inappropriate layer?
 That's where voting comes into play.
 If you believe a layer should not be in a canvas, you can downvote it to be removed.
 On the contrary, if you believe a layer is a perfect match for the canvas, you can upvote it to keep it up.
 If a layer has more downvotes than upvotes, it is hidden by default.
-Ultimatly, the admin of the canavas is the one that will choose the layers to add or remove from the canvas mint, but this will help him choose.
+Ultimatly, the admin of the canvas is the one that will choose the layers to add or remove from the canvas mint, but this will help him choose.
 (We first wanted to code fully decentralized version with no admin, like each canvas being its own DAO, but realized this wouldn't work, people with more voting powers could overtake the initial vision of the first layer artist, so we decided on a more centralized approach.)

 ## Sell canvas